nokia/danm/README.md

 This section describes what features the DANM networking suite adds to a vanilla Kubernetes environment, and how can users utilize them.

 ### Usage of DANM's CNI
+#### Configuring DANM
+As DANM becomes more and more complex, we offer some level of control over the internal behaviour of how network provisioning is done.
+Unless stated otherwise, DANM behaviour can be configured purely through its CNI configuration file.
+The following configuration options are currently supported:
+ - cniDir: Users can define where should DANM search for the CNI config files for static delegates.
+Default value is /etc/cni/net.d
+ - namingScheme: if it is set to legacy container network interface names are set exactly to DanmNet.Spec.Options.container_prefix.
+Otherwise refer to [Naming container interfaces](#naming-container-interfaces) for details"
 #### Network management
 The DANM CNI is a full-fledged CNI metaplugin, capable of provisioning multiple network interfaces to a Pod, on-demand!
 DANM can utilize any of the existing and already integrated CNI plugins to do so.